 Have you experienced this?
-While the motivation behind it is understandable, I often imagine everyone is breathing out an icky cloud of smog into the room It feels like breathing in fresh resources and breathing out garbage.
+While the motivation behind it is understandable, I often imagine everyone is breathing out an cloud of smog into the room.
+It’s like being asked to breathe out garbage.
 Where does it go?
 Who has to deal with it now that I’ve breathed out my stress and the things I don’t want?

 In Tonglen, we learn to breathe in negativity, stress and pain and transform them into compassion and strength that we send out to others.
 It sounds dangerous, but with good instruction and training it’s incredibly powerful.